Dave-team/Knowledge-base/Project management.md

 - After a big project, there is a cross functional retrospective (whiteboard with sticky notes)
 - More ad-hoc feedback: Slack stakeholder and ask how they thought that went
 - Once a while there will be a more informat catch-up with key stakeholders where you can reflect on progress, how things are going and what’s good/could be better

-## Stakeholder intro meetings
-- Introductions: role, focus, how long at company, previous experience
-- Overview of data stack and tools
-- Team structure: centralized supporting the business
-- Operating model with the business - we collect requirements, deliver incremental, collect feedback and repeat
-- How we work:
-  - Ticketing system
-  - Quarterly reviews
-  - Future team focus

-## Project kickoff
-- Check in with business stakeholder over Slack
-  - Is this project high priorty still?
-  - Is now a good time to kick it off?
-  - Who should be involved?
-- Check in with other critical stakeholders over Slack
-  - We want to kick-off this project - does this week work for you?
-Who else should be involved from your team?
-Fundamentally, you want to check in with key stakeholders who are critical to the project's success and you don't want them to explode as that would blow up the project.
-- Write up email to all stakeholders:
-  - We want to kick of project X. The goal is to achieve Y and we're doing this because of Z, it likely involves X
-  - This meeting is to discuss X - what we discuss is always pending on the project in question.
-  - Let me know if any questions or concerns beforehand.
-  - This email helps pre-wiring, makes people feel included and avoids questions when an invite pops in their inbox suddenly.
-- Schedule meeting + agenda in description
-- If there are any concerns, check in with those people.
-Are these things we’d need to figure out before kick-off?
-- Those who didn't respond to the invite, quickly reach out over Slack and ask if they're okay for the kickoff

 ## Scrum
 The most popular project management methodology that follows agile principles.